Instant Pot Mashed Potatoes

 Mashed potatoes made in instant pot served in while bowl shown with Danish Creamery butter package next to it

-Mashed potatoes are a must side dish during the holidays.
+Mashed potatoes are a must have side dish during the holidays.
 This instant pot version is quick and easy and made extra creamy and rich by using high quality butter from Danish Creamery.

 More potato recipes to try: